ChiefHuaHua/encoderRing/README.md

 # encoderRing
 Basic encoding program that has a sister program called, Decoder Ring.

+8/9/18
+Added encoderRing.py to respository.
+Just what I was able to make b/w last night when I first created the repository and before I went to sleep.
+After some research I found out making your own file extension is as easy as coming up with a three letter acronymn.
+It's not implemented yet, but I plan on messing around with that.

+Right now all the program does is create a new file to store the users encoding library/file.

+8/8/18
-8/8/18 - Just starting a new project on Git to stay in touch with my friends from a recent Python class at CSULA.
+Just starting a new project on Git to stay in touch with my friends from a recent Python class at CSULA.

 Hello friends!